War Office Subsidy Scheme: Early motor trials

 These early trials of fitness had financial rewards, as well as the resulting commercial benefits.

 December 1901 - Trials of self-propelled lorries for military purposes, announced in September 1901 with 30 to 40 lorries expected to take part.
-However considerably less took part, and just prior to the trial it was announced that 11 had applied, and for 8 the type was specified (7 steam, and 1 internal combustion).
-The results were a first prize of £500 to the Thornycroft Steam Waggon Company, second prize of £250 to Messrs Edwin Foden & Co, and third prize of £100 to the Straker Steam Vehicle Company.
+However considerably fewer took part, and just prior to the trial it was announced that 11 had applied, for 8 of which their type was specified (7 steam, and 1 internal combustion).
+The results were a first prize of £500 to the Thornycroft Steam Wagon Company, second prize of £250 to Messrs Edwin Foden & Co, and third prize of £100 to the Straker Steam Vehicle Company.

 October/November 1903 - The next set of trials had such challenging targets for performance, that only a single vehicle took part.
 In particular the requirement for hauling a load for 40 miles without pausing for fuel or water (while remaining under the 13 ton weight limit) eliminated steam traction.
-A tractor devised by R. Hornsby & Sons Ltd with a twin cylinder Hornsby-Akroyd oil engine was the only vehicle to enter the trial.
-This not ony met but exceeded the requirements of the War Office and was duly awarded the £1000 first prize, plus a bonus of £180 for completing 58 miles without refueling (18 miles further than required earning a bonus of £10 per mile).
+A tractor devised by Richard Hornsby & Sons with a twin cylinder Hornsby–Akroyd oil engine was the only vehicle to enter the trial.
+This not only met but exceeded the requirements of the War Office and was duly awarded the £1,000 first prize, plus a bonus of £180 for completing 58 miles without refueling (18 miles further than required, earning a bonus of £10 per mile).
 Furthermore it drove down from Grantham to Aldershot, completed the trial, and then drove back to Grantham.